-The overall objective of the DERF is to provide flexible and rapid humanitarian funding enabling Danish non-HPA NGOs and CSOs within three months of the onset of an acute humanitarian crisis to initiate provision of emergency relief to affected populations to meet urgent needs and prevent further loss of life or escalation of suffering.
+The overall objective of the DERF is to provide flexible and rapid humanitarian funding enabling Danish CSOs within three months of the onset of an acute humanitarian crisis to initiate provision of emergency relief to affected populations to meet urgent needs and prevent further loss of life or escalation of suffering.

 All Danish CSOs, who do not have a humanitarian partnership agreement with the DMFA (non-HPA CSOs), are in principle eligible for DERF funding.
 Non-HPA Danish CSOs must demonstrate that they have relevant access, capacity and expertise to assist people affected by crisis, preferably through partnership with local or